 15. Birth Flower Necklace, $42+ at Caitlyn Minimalist

 This necklace is a sentimental piece they can wear with almost any casual outfit.
-Read my full review of this necklace here.
+You can read my full review of this necklace here.

 Shop Birthday Flower Ideas

-Now that we've explored all of the modern options, be sure to share your birth month flower and favorite type of birthday flowers to receive in the comments below.
-I always enjoy keepsakes, but anything edible sounds good too!
+I hope you enjoyed exploring the modern options for birthday bouquets, be sure to share your birth month flower and favorite type to receive in the comments below.
+I always like to get keepsakes, but anything edible sounds good too!

 Until next time,